 Children at Hunts Cross Primary take part in a range of education trips and visits throughout the school year.
 Children in Year 5 attend residential trips to PGL centres.

 Mrs Taylor is Hunts Cross Primary schools Educational Visits Co-Ordinator and attends annual training to support this role.

 Hunts Cross Primary school has adopted the Local Authority educational visits policy for risk assessing trips and visits and submits all risk assessments to the LA via Evolve systems.

 Visitors and Volunteers Safeguarding Leaflets

-You can also view our safeguarding leaflet (below) that we hand out to visitors and volunteers on arrival to our school.
-This gives a summary of our Safeguarding policy.
+You can also view our safeguarding leaflet which is provided to visitors and volunteers on arrival to our school.
+This is a summary of our Safeguarding policy.